Urawa no Usagi-chan

 Urawa no Usagi-chan (浦和の調ちゃん) is a Japanese anime television series aimed to promote Urawa in Saitama Prefecture, Japan.
 The series aired in Japan from April to June 2015.
 A second season titled Musasino! was scheduled to premiere in July 2017, but was delayed to July 2022.

 Plot

-The series is set in Urawa, Saitama City, Saitama Prefecture.
+The series is set in Urawa Ward, Saitama City, Saitama Prefecture.
+It follows 8 junior high school students in their daily lives in the ward.
+Five of them belong to the "Railway Club", while 3 are members of the student council.

+Musasino! follows the Railway Club as they try to save themselves from being disbanded.
+It also introduces characters from Urawa's neighboring Ōmiya Ward.

 Characters

 The eight main characters represent the stations in Saitama Prefecture that bear "Urawa" on those names.
 All main voice cast are natives of Saitama Prefecture.